 C-Reactive Protein (CRP) was associated with acute bacterial infections and identified as a marker of inflammation as early as 1930.
 Since then, it has been associated with a number of conditions, including pneumonia, sepsis, MI, unstable angina, stroke, atherosclerosis, and coronary heart disease.
 Each of these conditions is a potential comorbidity factor for Covid-19 patients, making CRP determinations a critical part of risk stratification.

 Myoglobin is an iron- and oxygen-binding protein found in skeletal and heart muscle.
 Although it is not specific to the heart, myoglobin is a highly valued cardiac marker.
 It is released from damaged heart muscle early during the course of MI and is detectable as soon as 2 hours after the cardiac event.
-In Covid-19, serum levels of myoglobin help to identify quickly those patients undergoing a cardiac event.
+With Covid-19, serum levels of myoglobin help to identify quickly those patients undergoing a cardiac event.

 Natriuretic peptides are produced by heart tissue and have demonstrated effectiveness in assessing patient risk in heart failure and in monitoring a cardiac patient's response to therapy.
 NT-proBNP is the non-active, prohormone form of BNP (Brain, or B-Type, Natriuretic Peptide) and is proving to be the most efficacious of the natriuretic peptides in monitoring and treating individuals undergoing cardiac care.
 In several Covid-19 studies, NT-proBNP is showing promise as an independent biomarker of a poor outcome.